Map convenience store territories

 You'll filter the Casey's locations by their sales volume attribute to identify where the highest selling stores are within the existing territory.
 Knowing this information will help determine potential areas for expansion.

-1. On the ribbon, click the name of your project.
+- If necessary, on the ribbon, click the name of your project to view its layers.

 The project pane appears and lists all the layers that are in the current project.
-Under Other layers, the two layers that you created for Allsup's and Casey's are listed.
+Under Points of interest (POI) layers, the two layers that you created for Allsup's and Casey's are listed.

-2. Under Other layers, for the Casey's General Stores layer, click the options button and choose Filter by attributes.
+- Under Points of interest (POI) layers, for the Casey's General Stores layer, click the options button and choose Filter by attributes.

 You want to learn more about the 10 or so highest-earning Casey's locations, so you'll filter out the lower end of the sales range.

-Notice that in the State Name field that 5 of the top 10 locations are in Tennessee.
+Notice that in the State Name field that five of the top-sales volume stores are in Iowa.

-Since Tennessee contains 5 of the top 10 sales volume stores, it may be a good place to add another store, but in a part of the state that doesn't already have good coverage.
+Since Iowa and contains five of the higher sales volume stores, it may be good places to add another store, but in a part of the state that doesn't already have good coverage.

-8. Under Other layers, on the Casey's General Stores layer, click the options button and choose Open points of interest search.
+- Under Points of interest (POI) layers, on the Casey's General Stores layer, click the options button and choose Open points of interest search.

 The workflow pane appears, displaying the results.

-There are just over 50 Casey's locations in Tennessee total, indicating that it may be a good place to continue expanding the chain.
+There are around 50 Casey's locations in Tennessee total, indicating that it may be a good place to continue expanding the chain.

 You have filtered the data by sales and identified the state of Tennessee for a new Casey's location.
 Next, you will study population and demographic data for the counties to see which may be the best fit.